C'mon Midffîld!

-C'mon Midffîld! is one of the most successful Welsh television comedy series ever broadcast on S4C.
+C'mon Midffîld! is a Welsh television comedy series broadcast on S4C.
 Created by Mei Jones and Alun Ffred Jones, the show started life on BBC Radio Cymru in 1982 followed by three series before being adapted for the screen by Ffilmiau'r Nant in 1988.

 The show won a BAFTA Cymru for Best Drama Series in 1992, and despite coming to an end in 1994 is still repeated regularly on S4C.